 To choose the rates on the different layers, we vary the value of the multiplicative factor c from 1.2 to 2.0.
-For each c value, we simulate a single FLID-DL session for 100 s and measure the throughput and number of packets lost over the final 50 seconds.
-Our topology consists of one server and one host connected by two drop-tail routers, with a queue size of 128, and a 10-Mb/s bottleneck between the two routers as shown in Fig. 4.
-The time slot duration is 500 ms, and the increase signals are chosen according to the 120-ms RTT of the topology.
+For each c value, we simulate a single FLID-DL session for 100 seconds and measure the throughput and number of packets lost over the final 50 seconds.
+Our topology consists of one server and one host connected by two DropTail routers, with a queue size of 128, and a 10 Mbps bottleneck between the two routers as shown in Figure 4.
+The time slot duration is 500 ms and the aggressiveness factor is chosen to be the same as the 120 ms round trip time of the topology.

-Fig. 5 shows the throughput and number of packets lost in each 250 ms interval for c = 1.3 and c = 2.0.
+Figures 5a and 5b show the throughput and number of packets lost in each 250 ms interval for c = 1.3 and c = 2.0 respectively.
 For c = 1.3, the bandwidth utilization is 85%, and an average of 47 packets are dropped per packet loss event.
-For c = 2.0, we had a bandwidth utilization of 59% and an average of 17 packets dropped per packet loss event.
-However, over the 50 s interval, the latter experiment lost 2.5 times as many packets, as the large jumps in transmission rates cause more frequent packet loss.
+For c = 2.0, we had a bandwidth utilization of 59%, and an average of 17 packets dropped per packet loss event.
+However, over the 50 second interval, the latter experiment lost 2.5 times as many packets, as the large jumps in transmission rates cause more frequent packet loss.

-Based on extensive simulations, of which this experiment is one representative, we chose c = 1.3 as our ideal multiplicative factor, since it is large enough to allow us to use few layers but small enough to give us a sufficiently small granularity in the subscription level to avoid abrupt rate increases.
+Based on extensive simulations, of which this experiment is one representative, we chose c = 1.3 as our ideal multiplicative factor, since it is large enough to allow us to use few layers, but small enough to give us a sufficiently small granularity in the subscription level to avoid abrupt rate increases.
 It also gives a reasonably small packet loss rate when we exceed the bottleneck bandwidth.
-With this choice of c, FLID-DL is somewhat less responsive to congestion than TCP, since our multiplicative decrease is smaller than that of TCP.
-We have not found this to result in significant unfairness in our simulations; for more on the impact of slowly-responsive congestion control, we refer the reader to [1].

-Fig. 5.
-Throughput (solid line) and number of lost packets (circles) for a single FLID-DL session. (a) c = 1.3. (b) c = 2.0.
+Figure 5: The throughput (solid line) and number of lost packets (circles) for a single FLID-DL session with (a) c = 1.3 and (b) c = 2.0.

-We choose our nominal RTT to be 100 ms, so that FLID-DL competes fairly with TCP with an RTT of 100 ms. We set the ratio of the time slot duration to the nominal RTT using the same topology, except we now have random independent packet loss of 4% on the bottleneck link, i.e., we have no loss due to the queues overflowing.
-For a fixed nominal RTT, we varied the time slot duration and measured the throughput.
+For the rest of our experiments, we choose our aggressiveness factor to be 100 ms, so that FLID-DL competes fairly with TCP with an RTT of 100 ms. To set the ratio of the time slot duration to the aggressiveness factor, we use the same topology, except we now have random independent packet loss of 4% on the bottleneck link, i.e., we have no loss due to the queues overflowing.
+For a fixed aggressiveness factor, we vary the time slot duration and look at the throughput.
 For a given packet loss rate, doubling the time slot duration requires that we halve the reception rate in order to achieve the same probability of a packet being lost in each time slot.
-In order to achieve a reasonable reception rate, avoid large packet burst loss, and avoid a large number of join/leave operations per second, we chose the time slot duration to be 500 ms, or a factor of five larger than the nominal RTT used in our subsequent experiments.
+In order to achieve a reasonable reception rate; avoid large packet burst loss; and avoid a large number of join/leave operations per second, we choose the time slot duration to be 500 ms, i.e., 5 times the aggressiveness factor.

 When simulating multiple TCP connections over a single bottleneck link in an event-driven simulator, synchronization problems can arise.
-To prevent this, we start our connections at slightly different times by adding a small random delay to simulate processing overhead before each packet is transmitted.
+To prevent this we start our connections at slightly different times and we add a small random delay to simulate processing overhead before each packet is sent out.